joyou159/Data-Structures/README.md

 A tree is a hierarchical data structure that consists of nodes connected by edges.
 This implementation provides a basic tree structure with methods for insertion, deletion, and traversal.

-Feel free to explore each data structure's respective directory for detailed implementation and example usage.

 ## Contribution